Consultations

 A further note to parents:

-We ask for your support for our policies and code of conduct.
-You must expect a response from us if your child does not come to school with the necessary equipment or does not comply with our uniform policy.
-Clothes that are not part of the official school uniform, e.g. caps, neckwarmers, denim jackets, hooded jumpers, trainers or anything that we consider to be “street culture” may be confiscated.
+Please expect a response from us if your child does not come to school with the necessary equipment or does not comply with our uniform policy.

 Latest News